Huttese Translator

 What Is Huttese?

-How to Use This Huttese Translator
+How to Use the Huttese Translator

 1. Type or paste English into the left box